 Reduce the need for tooth removal

-The first phase of treatment, Phase I, usually occurs when the patient is between ages 7 to 10 and still has his/her primary teeth.
+The first phase of treatment usually occurs when the patient is between ages 7 to 10 and still has his/her primary teeth.
 Orthodontic appliances may be placed to prevent a problem from occurring, correct a current problem, or help direct jawbone growth.
-Multiple problems with tooth alignment, gums, jaws and facial problems can be corrected with Phase I treatment.
-Another common added benefit of Phase I treatment is less Phase II treatment time.
+Multiple problems with tooth alignment, gums, jaws and facial problems can be corrected with during this first phase of treatment.

 Braces aren't just for kids anymore.
-According to WebMD, adults make up nearly half of the population that gets braces today.
+According to the American Association of Orthodontists, 1 in 4 orthodontic patients are adults.
 We often hear from our adult patients that they are inspired by how beautiful their kids’ smiles are after treatment and want the same.
 We say, “Go for it!”

 Tooth alignment can be changed at any age, as long as your gums and your bone structure are healthy.
 We offer a variety of treatments that are designed for different age groups – including adults.
 A new smile can begin today.